The Croods: Sequel

 On April 17, 2013, DreamWorks Animation had started developing a sequel to the film, with Sanders and DeMicco set to return as directors.
 According to DeMicco, the sequel would focus on Ugga and motherhood, making it "the first chapter of society," expanding on the first film, which is about "the last chapter of the caveman."

 On September 9, 2013, it had been confirmed that Cage, Stone, and Reynolds would reprise their roles in the sequel.
 On June 12, 2014, it was announced that the sequel would be released on November 3, 2017.
 On September 21, 2014, the film's release date was delayed to December 22, 2017.
 On May 21, 2015, Leslie Mann and Kat Dennings had joined the voice cast.
 Mann would lend her voice to Hope Betterman, an upscale mother of the rival family, while Dennings would voice her daughter, Dawn.
 It was also confirmed that Keener and Duke would also reprise their roles.
 On August 9, 2016, nearing NBCUniversal/Comcast's impending acquisition of DreamWorks Animation, 20th Century Fox removed the film from its release schedule.
 The film would be instead released by Universal Pictures sometime in 2018.
 On August 23, 2016, it was announced that The Lego Movie and Hotel Transylvania co-writers Kevin and Dan Hageman will rewrite the script.

 On November 11, 2016, DreamWorks announced that production for the sequel was cancelled.
 According to reports, there had been doubts about proceeding with the project before Universal's acquisition of DreamWorks, and it was DreamWorks' decision to cancel the film.
 Following this, DeMicco, the co-director of the first film, left DreamWorks to work as director on Vivo for Sony Pictures Animation.
 On September 19, 2017, DreamWorks and Universal announced that the film was back in production with a release date of September 18, 2020.
 It was also confirmed that the original actors would reprise their roles.
-On October 18, 2017, it was announced that Joel Crawford will direct the film, replacing Sanders following his departure from DreamWorks to direct The Call of the Wild for 20th Century Fox, with Mark Swift serving as producer.
+On October 18, 2017, it was announced that Joel Crawford will direct the film, replacing Sanders following his departure from DreamWorks to direct The Call of the Wild for 20th Century Fox (currently known as 20th Century Studios), with Mark Swift serving as producer.
 This marks as Crawford's directorial debut.
 On October 5, 2018, it was announced that Peter Dinklage had joined the cast to voice Phil Betterman.
 On April 12, 2019, the film's release date was delayed to December 23, 2020.
 On October 29, 2019, DreamWorks announced that Kelly Marie Tran had replaced Dennings as Dawn while Mann was still confirmed to be part of the cast.

 Production continued remotely during the COVID-19 pandemic with on-site work at the DreamWorks lot suspended.